mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 ### Comparison between single- and multi-promoter kinetic model

-After these calculations it is worth questioning whether the inclusion of this change in gene dosage is drastically different with respect to the simpler picture of a kinetic model that ignores the gene copy number variability during the cell cycle.
-To this end we systematically computed the average moments for varying repressor copy number and repressor-DNA affinities.
+After these calculations, it is worth questioning whether this change in gene dosage is drastically different from the more straightforward picture of a kinetic model that ignores the gene copy number variability during the cell cycle.
+To this end, we systematically computed the average moments for varying repressor copy numbers and repressor-DNA affinities.
 We then compare these results with the moments obtained from a single-promoter model and their corresponding parameters.
-The derivation of the steady-state moments of the distribution for the single-promoter model are detailed in XXX.
+The derivation of the steady-state moments of the distribution for the single-promoter model is detailed in XXX.

-[@Fig:ch5_fig09] and [@Fig:ch5_fig10] both suggest that since the dynamic multi-promoter model can reproduce the results of the equilibrium model at the first moment level it must then also be able to reproduce the results of the single-promoter model at this level (See ).
+[@Fig:ch5_fig09] and [@Fig:ch5_fig10] both suggest that since the dynamic multi-promoter model can reproduce the results of the equilibrium model at the first-moment level, it must then also be able to reproduce the results of the single-promoter model at this level (See XXX).
 The interesting comparison comes with higher moments.
 A useful metric to consider for gene expression variability is the noise in gene expression [@Shahrezaei2008].
 This quantity, defined as the standard deviation divided by the mean, is a dimensionless metric of how much variability there is with respect to the mean of a distribution.
-As we will show below this quantity differs from the also commonly used metric known as the Fano factor (variance / mean) in the sense that for experimentally determined expression levels in fluorescent arbitrary units, the noise is a dimensionless quantity while the Fano factor is not.
+As we will show below, this quantity differs from the also commonly used metric known as the Fano factor (variance/mean).
+For experimentally determined expression levels in arbitrary fluorescent units, the noise is a dimensionless quantity while the Fano factor is not.

 [@Fig:ch5_fig11] shows the comparison of the predicted protein noise between the single- (dashed lines) and the multi-promoter model (solid lines) for different